LionelDraghi/ArchiCheck/docs/index.md

 The architect think `A is a layer over B`.

 But `A` code just said `import B`, and what the software designer had in mind is just lost.
+> **The code doesn't tell the whole story**

 The [Archicheck_Overview.pdf](Archicheck_Overview.pdf) provides you with some more details on that topic.

+> **Archicheck proposal is to put once for all your architecture description in simple english sentences in a text file, and to check your code compliance with that description in your test suite.**

 Run it!
 -------